How To Sell Mineral Rights And Oil & Gas Royalties In Texas?

 How Do I Know If My Property Has Valuable Mineral Rights?

 In Texas, the surface above and minerals below are separate estates.
 Owning the surface above does not mean you own the minerals below, and owning the minerals below does not mean you own the surface above.
 In large acreage transactions in rural areas prone to oil and gas exploration, the mineral estate can be more valuable than the surface estate.
 In buying or selling real estate, especially in a rural area, make sure you know how many mineral acres you are buying or selling.
-When selling surface land, the mineral estate must be specifically reserved to the seller in the deed or the mineral estate conveys with the surface to the buyer.
+When selling surface land, the mineral estate must be specifically reserved for the seller in the deed, or the mineral estate conveys the surface to the buyer.

 How Do Preference Claims Impact The Oil & Gas Industry In The Recent Round Of Bankruptcies?